-The Federation of Stoke Hill Schools has two named SEND Governors (Maria Scholey and Jade Earle).
-Their role is to support the above principles and helps to ensure continuity of provision across the two sites, checking whether pupils are meeting targets outlined in IEPs and/or Educational Health Care Plans (EHCPs) and making progress in line with (or better than) similar pupils nationally.
+The Federation of Stoke Hill Schools has named an SEND Governor- Vanessa Newcombe.
+Vanessa supports the above principles and helps to ensure continuity of provision across the two sites, checking whether pupils are meeting targets outlined in IEPs and/or Educational Health Care Plans (EHCPs) and making progress in line with (or better than) similar pupils nationally.